Shansita-S/fsd-19-backend/README.md

-# Meeting Scheduling Management System - Backend
+# Schedulify – Smart Meeting Organizer  - Backend

 ## 📋 Project Overview
 A robust backend API for a Meeting Scheduling Management System that allows organizers to schedule meetings and participants to view them.
 The system prevents participant conflicts and ensures data persistence using MongoDB.